Two militants killed in Kupwara

 Srinagar, June 13

-Two militants have been killed on Tuesday in a security forces operation along with line of control (LoC) in north Kashmir’s Kupwara district.
+Two militants were killed by security personnel along the Line of Control (LoC) in North Kashmir’s Kupwara district on Tuesday.

-Army and Police jointly conducted the operation after they came to know about presence of militants in Dobanar-Machil area of Kupwara.

-Meanwhile, the National Investigation Agency (NIA) has attached two properties of a separatist leader Mohammad Akbar Khanday in Maloora Shalteng region of Srinagar.
+Meanwhile, the National Investigation Agency (NIA) attached two properties of a separatist leader, Mohammad Akbar Khanday, alias Ayaz Akbar, in Maloora Shalteng area of Srinagar in connection with a terror funding case.

-“This is to inform all members of the public that the immovable property i.e. land measuring 1 Kanal and 10 Marlas under Survey No. 31 at Mauza Shalteng, Tehsil Srinagar (J&K), in the name of Mohammad Akbar Khanday...has been attached under Court Orders dated 31 May, 2023, in RC-10/2017 /NIA/DLI, by the Special NIA Court, Patiala House Courts, New Delhi,” the notice posted by the NIA read.
+Khanday, currently lodged in Tihar Jail facing trial in the terror funding case, was the spokesperson-cum-media adviser of the Hurriyat Conference faction led by Syed Ali Shah Geelani.
+“He was raising and collecting funds from within India and abroad through various illegal channels and had been using the same to promote separatist and terrorist activities in Jammu and Kashmir,” the NIA said.
+The case, filed suo moto by the National Investigation Agency in May 2017, relates to terrorist and secessionist activities being carried out by ISI-backed terrorist organisations in J&K.

-On Monday, the NIA attached 17 properties of one Zahoor Ahmed Shah Watali, in a terror funding case in which separatist leader Yasin Malik has been also arrested.
+On Monday, the National Investigation Agency had attached 17 properties of one Zahoor Ahmed Shah Watali in a terror case.
+(With PTI inputs)

 Tribune Shorts